The Nation's Global Gateway

 The Solent Freeport will also support levelling up across the UK – in particular in the UK’s industrial heartlands of the Midlands and North.
 The potential of significant government investment in freight links

 between Southampton and the Midlands will be realised through the connectivity to global markets that the Solent ports provide.

 A strong track record of international trade through the Solent already evidences our credentials as the Nation’s global gateway.

 Reaching far beyond the South Coast of England, it will also benefit those in the Midlands and North that rely on connectivity to international markets through Solent port; and UK plc will receive an additional £3.57 billion GVA uplift.

 Over £77.5 billion worth of goods pass through the ports of Southampton, the UK’s number one export port for vehicles, and Portsmouth, including £42.8 billion worth of exports.

 Our ports provide UK businesses with the closest direct access to over 70 ports globally.
 With its unrivalled geographic proximity to the shipping lanes into Europe and unique tides, the Solent is in the strongest possible position to expand the UK’s trade with new markets and be a best in class Freeport.

 Strategic national connectivity of the Solent by rail, highway and air provide a geographic advantage stronger than any other UK region seeking to trade.Read next opportunity »

 The Solent already contributes £31billion to the UK economy per annum.
-Freeport status will add an additional £3.57 billion to UK plc through the GVA uplift, including £1.97 billion in direct GVA in the Solent and £1.6 billion in the wider UK supply chain.
+Freeport status will add an additional £3.57 billion to UK plc through the GVA uplift, including £1.6billion in direct GVA in the Solent and £1.9 billion in GVA to

 It will act as a magnet for an estimated £2 billion of extra investment comprising £1.4 billion from the private sector and £600 million in complementary public sector investment.